The Hong Kong Polytechnic University

 The Jockey Club Auditorium and Chiang Chen Studio Theatre are the cultural hubs for our students and staff.
 We organise a wide variety of programmes each year, including the Artist-in-Residence programme, music, theatre, visual arts, dance, film and video, literary arts, talks, workshops and many others.

-The Culture Promotion and Events Office
+> The Culture Promotion and Events Office

 Library

 As the learning hub of the University, the Pao Yue-kong Library offers a dynamic learning environment with a multitude of resources and spaces for students in all disciplines at PolyU.
-With a collection exceeding 8.59 million items, students can access a wide variety of electronic resources via Library website, including e-books, full-text e-journal titles, course readings, print and e-newspapers as well as multimedia and self-directed learning resources.
+With a collection exceeding 9.39 million items, students can access a wide variety of electronic resources via Library website, including e-books, e-journals, course readings, print and e-newspapers as well as multimedia and self-directed learning resources.
 Borrowing and returning of Library books, audio-visual materials, digital equipment, and notebooks can be done via self-check stations and kiosks.
 Students can make use of the facilities at the Library’s i-Space and Studios to learn and create knowledge, and bring emerging technologies to their disciplinary work.
 To foster a learning community for academic excellence, the new 6/F, an extension of the Library building, provides modern learning spaces and facilities for group learning and individual study.

 Sports Facilities

 To promote healthy and active lifestyles through exercise, PolyU offers a wide variety of sports facilities at Shaw Sports Complex, Fong Shu Chuen Hall, Kwong On Jubilee Sports Centre and Block X Sports Centre.
-Michael Clinton Swimming Pool (50-meter outdoor), and 25-meter indoor Swimming Pool at Block X are also available on campus.
+Michael Clinton Swimming Pool (50-meter outdoor) and Swimming Pool at Block X (25-meter indoor) are also available on campus.
 Besides, all PolyU students are welcome to use the off-campus sports facilities at the Joint Sports Centre located in Kowloon Tong.

 Click here for more information.